j1mb0-1/baby-sitter-kata-typescript/README.md

 # Babysitter Kata TypeScript

-An attempted solution of the [Babysitter Kata](https://gist.github.com/jameskbride/5482722) written in TypeScript and ran as a simple command-line app with node.js
+An attempted solution of the [Babysitter Kata](https://gist.github.com/jameskbride/5482722) written in TypeScript and ran as a simple command-line app via node.js.

 ## Description